swayoleg/mvcr-trvaly-pobyt-lang-exam-online-prihlaska-notify/README.md

 *url* - the actually url for parsing

 *errorMessage* - what should we send if xPath didnt find any links.
-Works only with sendNotificationIfNoElementsFound
+Works only with *sendNotificationIfNoElementsFound* = true

-*sendNotificationIfNoElementsFound* - flag if we need to send message if parser cant find the links
+*sendNotificationIfNoElementsFound* - flag if we need to send message if parser cant find the links at all (I mean document structure might be changed)

 *domParser* - leave it for now.
 If you want another parser add it to src/Dom and implement Swayoleg\CestinaCheck\Dom\ParserInterface